gitkraken/gitkraken-client-docs/gitkraken-client/interface.md

 <img src='/wp-content/uploads/filter-author@2x.png' class='img-bordered img-responsive center'>

-Columns may also be toggled from <kbd><strong>Preferences > UI Customization</strong></kbd>, GitKraken Client will remember which columns you have selected, column size, and orientation for each repo.
+Columns may also be toggled from <kbd><strong>Preferences > UI Customization</strong></kbd>, GitKraken Desktop will remember which columns you have selected, column size, and orientation for each repo.

 ***